urbit/docs/using/sail-and-udon.md

 and each successive newline indented by two spaces yields a `<blockquote>` HTML element.
 This block quote can itself contain more Udon, including more block quotes to render nested levels of quotation.
-Inline italicization with `_` does not work, however.

 Blank newlines do not end the block quote, but a blank newline followed by an unindented line of text _will_ end the quote.